massung/capi_utils/README.md

 `(output-panel-sort panel predicate &key key)` sorts all the items in the collection with *stable-sort*.
 The current selection is maintained.

 `(output-panel-select-all panel)` selects all the items in the collection if the *:interaction* is `:multiple-selection`.
 Otherwise no change to the selection is made.

+***Notes***

+Unlike the `choice` class, when getting the current selection a list will *always* be returned - even if `:single-selection` is the interaction style.

+The `output-panel-selection` accessor returns item indices, while `output-panel-selected-items` returns the actual items.
+Both are `setf`-able.
+But, when setting the selected items, `search-for-item` will be used to find the index, which uses the `collection-test-function`.
+If you have multiple items in then collection that test equal, the first one will be selected.

+When your item is being drawn, its draw area is transformed and masked by the panel.
+This means that (0,0) is the upper-left coordinate of the item's visible area (and not the upper-left of the panel).
+It also means that if you draw outside the visible area of the item it will be clipped.

 ***Example***